-The son of a labor organizer, Arthur Sheilds was quick to join James Connolly in the GPO when the 1916 Easter Rising started
+The son of a labor organizer, Arthur Sheilds was quick to join James Connolly in the GPO when the 1916 Easter Rising started.

-Dermot McEvoy is the author of "The 13th Apostle: A Novel of a Dublin Family, Michael Collins, and the Irish Uprising."
+Editor's note: Dermot McEvoy is the author of "The 13th Apostle: A Novel of a Dublin Family, Michael Collins, and the Irish Uprising."
 This passage is taken from his latest book “Irish Miscellany: Everything You Always Wanted to Know About Ireland.”
 This chapter is entitled “Can’t tell the rebels without a scorecard?”

 The motion picture that defines Ireland to many Irish-Americans is John Ford’s “The Quiet Man.”
-Although made over 60 years ago, many still believe that the sentimental Ireland depicted in the film was the “real” Ireland of the time.
+Although made over 60 years ago, many still believe that sentimental Ireland depicted in the film was the “real” Ireland of the time.
 It wasn’t—and probably never was.
-The things about the movie that still resonates is those involved in it, especially its director, Irish-American John Ford, and two of its scene-stealing stars—Barry Fitzgerald and Arthur Shields.
+The things about the movie that still resonates are those involved in it, especially its director, Irish-American John Ford, and two of its scene-stealing stars—Barry Fitzgerald and Arthur Shields.